Orton Gillingham Training - Synchronous Online!

 Minimum technology requirements for OGRS online lecture and practicum include:

-- A desktop or laptop computer with camera and microphone
+- A desktop or laptop computer with a camera and microphone, capable of supporting Zoom, Dropbox, etc.

 - A headphone set with microphone